web designer (2023 Guide)

 Web design refers to the appearance, layout, and design of websites.
 Rather than software development, web design usually refers to the user experience and front-facing aspects of a website.
-A Web Designer, therefore, works on the appearance, layout, look, structure, and content of websites.
+A Web Designer, therefore, uses a variety of web design tools to work on the appearance, layout, look, structure, and content of websites.

 What Is Adaptive Web Design?